thluiz/devthluiz2/content/posts/spying-on-methods-jest/index.md

 -   This test can focus in the game logic itself because is isolated from the entities.
 The Game object just need to know the interface that the objects will be using (here represented by its functions);
 -   Again, The entities itself don't need to know about it other.
 The `Player` is not coupled with the `ObstacleManager` anymore, we are just using the "interface" method CheckCollision to ensure that our Game have the appropriate logic;
--   We don't need to leak information from the `Player`, we can check, with the spy function, that our application is calling the `Drawback` method;
+-   We don't need to leak information from the `Player`, we can check, with the spy function, that our application is calling the `Knockback` method;

 Now it's easier to write the test for the second statement from our requirement: